microchimerism/MCLA/README.md

 PubMed search query results (defined in `preprocessing/data/PubMedSearch_Parameters_*.xlsx`) are downloaded and essential information for creating the literature dataset is extracted.
 Thereafter, the dataset is cleaned by removing duplicates and incomplete entries.
 To optimize server processing time and ensure smooth operation, time consuming operations are included in the preprocessing part.
-Hence, the dataset is prefiltered using "Filter Settings" keywords (defined in `preprocessing/data/Filters__*.csv`) and nodes and edges of citation networks are calculated.
+Hence, the dataset is prefiltered using *Filter Settings* keywords (defined in `preprocessing/data/Filters__*.csv`) and nodes and edges of citation networks are calculated.
 After preprocessing, the files created in `preprocessing/results/` should be copied to `web_app/data/` and the file `web_app/global.R` should be adapted accordingly.

 ### Setup of Shiny Server Environment